TheCraftySlayer/prophet_forecast/README.md

 The preprocessing step now creates a continuous daily index.
 Weekend rows are inserted with zero call, visit and chatbot counts.
 Any zero values on weekdays are flagged and treated as missing so they can be interpolated.
+Zero-call days are evaluated separately using a hurdle-style metric so they do not distort percentage errors.
 Call volumes above the 99.5th percentile are winsorized to reduce the impact of extreme spikes.
 Dummy variables mark periods for notice mail-outs, assessment deadlines, a May 2025 campaign and nearby county